 You may use consultants to assist you to develop your AIP plan.
-You will need to authorise the consultant (using a Letter of Authorisation or similar) to act on your behalf and discuss particulars of a specific project with the AIP Authority.
+You will need to authorise the consultant (using a Letter of Authorisation or similar) to discuss particulars of a specific project with the AIP Authority.

-Project proponents must sign the AIP plan and take responsibility for its implementation.
+Project proponents must complete and submit the AIP plan online and take responsibility for its implementation.
 A project proponent cannot discharge their obligations except to another project proponent.

-The summaries describe the actions from your AIP plan you will undertake to provide Australian businesses with access to opportunities.
+The summary describes the actions from your AIP plan you will undertake to provide Australian businesses with access to opportunities.
 They include an indicative list of goods and services valued $1 million and above to be procured for the project.

-The AIP Authority will write to you and advise on any decision regarding approval of the AIP plan.
-If the draft AIP plan is approved it will become the approved AIP plan for the project from the date of the letter.
+The AIP Authority will email you to advise on any decision regarding approval of the AIP plan.
+If the draft AIP plan is approved it will become the approved AIP plan for the project from the date of approval.

 The decisions made by the AIP Authority that may be reviewable by the AAT are under Section 112 of the Jobs Act.

-After your AIP plan and summary is submitted and approved, you must implement and manage your plan.
+After your AIP plan is submitted and approved, you must implement and manage your plan.